Spoilers ahead! Description of physical violence and death.

 The game takes a balanced stance: technology is able to advance humankind, but the scenario shows how it goes wrong and how corporations, media, police, military and science contribute to the failure.
 By pointing this out, the game is mildly critical about “enhancing” the human body with implants.

 Exploring the world

 The subtleties can be found in the scenery.
 You can walk through the vast cities of Detroit and Hengsha to read people’s sentiment: By talking to them, overhearing their conversations, by reading newspapers and found PDAs, by hacking into their emails and chat protocols.
 A lot of information is trivial or even nonsense, little is practically useful.

 Exploring this fictional world already tells so much.
 It builds up a great atmosphere.
-This is what I expect from an “open world” game.
 There are homeless and poor people, gangsters, there are social conflicts, inequality, protests and riots, violent police.
 There is a growing antipathy against “augmented” people.
-This is the strong narrative of Deus Ex, it has an own value, not just an instrumental value for the main plot.
+This is the strong narrative of Deus Ex, it has its own value, not just an instrumental value for the main plot.

 I found the foreground story to be less interesting.
 It has good and bad parts but overall it’s not plausible to me, more on this later.

 In my opinion, this game is about making choices and moral dilemmas.
 First of all, there are choices to be made in the gameplay which was critically acclaimed.
 There are at least three ways to achieve a goal in each level.
 The story is linear with optional objectives, but still there are many ways to play this game.
 This is a huge plus not only for the entertainment and replay value of the game.